RedisLabs/redislabs-docs/content/rdi/reference/cli/redis-di-reset.md

   --rdi-key-password TEXT         Password for unlocking an encrypted private
                                   key
-  -f, --force                     Force operation. skips verification prompts --help                          Show this message and exit.
+  -f, --force                     Force operation. skips verification prompts --pause-for-confirmation        Pause for user confirmation if manual
+                                  shutdown of collector required --help                          Show this message and exit.
 ```